 As indicated above, the Compensation Committee currently consists of Dr. Biggar and Messrs.
 Baker and Daly.
-No member of the Compensation Committee has ever been an officer or employee of ours.
-None of our executive officers currently serves, or has served during the last completed fiscal year, on the compensation committee or board of directors of any other entity that has one or more executive officers serving as a member of our Board of Directors or Compensation Committee.
+No member of the Compensation Committee has ever been an officer or employee of the Company.
+None of the executive officers currently serves, or has served during the last completed fiscal year, on the compensation committee or board of directors of any other entity that has one or more executive officers serving as a member of the Board of Directors or Compensation Committee.